 Stuartholme has implemented an Incident Reporting Form which requires Workers and Other Persons to report any hazards or incidents resulting in potential or actual harm to health and safety.
 Stuartholme will regularly monitor, collate and report on hazards and incidents in accordance with the Work Health and Safety Act and the Regulation.

-Stuartholme is also committed to reporting notifiable incidents to 34TWorkplace Health and Safety Queensland34T in accordance with the Work Health and Safety Act and the Regulation.
+Stuartholme is also committed to reporting notifiable incidents to 34TWorkplace Health and Safety Queensland34T in accordance with the Work Health and Safety Act 2011 and the Work Health and Safety Regulation 2011.
 Notifiable incidents include the death, serious injury or illness of a person or a dangerous incident, arising out of the conduct of the school.